 Institute of Portland Metropolitan StudiesRSS Feed

 The mission of the Institute of Portland Metropolitan Studies (IMS) is to advance the economic, environmental, and social goals of the Portland metropolitan region by gathering and disseminating credible information, convening regional partners, and stimulating dialogue and action about critical regional issues.
-In addition, IMS provides statewide information about demographic trends through the Population Research Center, which became affiliated with IMS in August of 2009.

 - Greater Portland Pulse;

 1. Greater Portland Pulse (http://www.portlandpulse.org/) Greater Portland Pulse Provides a common foundation for regional collaboration and informed decision making by tracking our region's social, economic, and environmental conditions.
 It educates users about regional priorities and provides information about the progress we are making toward these priorities.
 It does this through the provision of data, context, and by providing opportunities for dialogue.

 GPP can be used in a number of ways including: